rapidsai/deployment/source/platforms/databricks.md

 [Serverless GPU compute](https://docs.databricks.com/aws/en/compute/serverless/gpu) gives you a single-node GPU notebook with no cluster to create and no init script to maintain.
 Databricks provisions the GPU on demand when you attach a notebook to it.

 Because there is no cluster to configure, the [init script](create-init-script) approach above does not apply.
-Install RAPIDS from inside the notebook instead.
+Install the libraries from inside the notebook instead.

 ```{note}
 Serverless GPU compute is in public preview and is only available in [certain regions](https://docs.databricks.com/aws/en/compute/serverless/gpu).